wintermute000/azure-fgt-lb-ha-crosszone-3port/README.md

 * 4x load balancer rules - UDP 500/4500 without floating-ip for IPSec/ADVPN connectivity , TCP541 with floating-ip for FortiManager, and TCP22 with floating-ip for testing.
 Note FortiGate VIPs/rules will need to be created for TCP 541/22 examples.
 * Azure SDN connector using managed identity with reader role.
 The network contributor role is commented out (required for SDN connector failover topology)
 * 2x Ubuntu 20.04 LTS test client VMs in each workload subnet.
+* UDRs for internal subnet routing table for default routing and inter-subnet routing through FortiGate
 * Choose PAYG or BYOL in variables - if BYOL, place .lic files in subfolder "licenses" and define in variables.
 * Choose availability zone or availability set using the availability_zone boolean variable (false will use availability set).
 * Terraform backend (versions.tf) stored in Azure storage - customise backend.conf to suit or modify as appropriate.
 An backend.conf.example is provided.